pubnub/kotlin/com.pubnub.api/-pub-nub/fetch-messages.md

 `channels` - Channels to return history messages from.

 `page` - The paging object used for pagination. @see [PNBoundedPage](../../com.pubnub.api.models.consumer/-p-n-bounded-page/index.md)

+`includeUUID` - Whether to include publisher uuid with each history message.
+Defaults to `true`.

 `includeMeta` - Whether to include message metadata in response.
     Defaults to `false`.